-As the practice of patient/public engagement becomes more widespread, we are receiving requests for CE Staff and also CEAN members to come and speak to healthcare workers at various events.
+As the practice of patient/public engagement becomes more widespread, we are receiving requests for CE Staff and also CEAN members to come and speak to healthcare workers or other patients and family members at various events.
 Conferences, Workshops, Educational Events, Orientation Sessions - these are all opportunities to provide information about engagement and why it is so important in healthcare planning and decision making.
 Of course, not everyone feels comfortable speaking in front of a crowd, but if you do have some experience doing this please let the CEAN Coordinator know.
 It's also an opportunity for those of you who may want to do some skill building to work on public speaking, presenting or telling your story.